rcatlord/crime_analysis/README.md

 ## Crime analysis in R

-This growing repository contains R scripts that enable users to tidy, manipulate, summarise and (interactively) visualise police recorded crime data.
+This growing repository contains scripts that enable users to tidy, manipulate, summarise and (interactively) visualise police recorded crime data in R.

 #### Preparation

-Visit [data.police.uk](https://data.police.uk/data/) and download some police recorded crime data.
+Download R from [https://cran.r-project.org](https://cran.r-project.org) then visit [data.police.uk](https://data.police.uk/data/) to get hold of some open police recorded crime data.
 The data will download as CSV files that are compressed into a zip file.
 Extract the CSV files into a folder on your computer.

 #### The scripts